GlideAngle/flare-timing/BUILDING.md

     After searching the rest of the dependency tree exhaustively, these were the goals I've had most trouble fulfilling: template-haskell, uom-plugin, aeson-via-sci

+If the build is working with `stack` then we might be able to get it to work with `cabal`;

+    > mv cabal.project __cabal.project
+    > stack2cabal .
+    > mv cabal.project cabal.project.local
+    > mv __cabal.project cabal.project

+Edit `cabal.project.local` so that it looks something like;

+    with-compiler:
+        /Users/.../.stack/programs/x86_64-osx/ghc-8.2.2/bin/ghc
+    constraints:
+        Cabal == 2.0.1.1
+        , Only == 0.1
+        , QuickCheck == 2.10.1
+        ...
+        , void == 0.7.2
+        , yaml == 0.8.29

+Now let's do the build again;

+    > cabal new-build all
+    Build profile: -w ghc-8.2.2 -O1
+    In order, the following will be built (use -v for more details):
+    ...
+    > cabal new-build all
+    Up to date

 ## Library Packages

 For handling decimal places and significant digits;